Leda (moon)

-Leda /ˈliːdə/, also known as Jupiter XIII, is a prograde irregular satellite of Jupiter.
+Leda /ˈliːdə/, also known as Jupiter XIII, is one of the innermost irregular satellites of Jupiter.

+Discovery and naming

 It was discovered by Charles T. Kowal at the Mount Palomar Observatory on September 14, 1974, after three nights' worth of photographic plates had been taken (September 11 through 13; Leda appears on all of them).

 It was named after Leda, who was raped by Zeus, the Greek equivalent of Jupiter (who came to her in the form of a swan).
 Kowal suggested the name and the IAU endorsed it in 1975.

+Orbit

+Leda orbits Jupiter at an average distance of 11,195,980 km in 242.02 days, at an inclination of about 28° to the ecliptic, in a prograde direction and with an eccentricity of 0.165.

-Leda belongs to the Himalia group, moons orbiting between 11 and 13 Gm from Jupiter at an inclination of about 27.5°.
-The orbital elements given here are as of January 2021, but they are continuously changing due to solar and planetary perturbations.
+Leda belongs to the Himalia group, a prograde group of moons orbiting between 11 and 13 million km from Jupiter at inclinations between 27 and 30°, and eccentricities between 0.11 and 0.24.